sn0218/pyGAT/README.md

 ## Description
 - The project is the PyTorch implementation of Graph Attention Network (GAT).
-- The GAT model presented by Veličković et. al (2017, https://arxiv.org/abs/1710.10903) and the official repository for the GAT is available in https://github.com/PetarV-/GAT
+- The GAT model is presented by Veličković et. al (2017, https://arxiv.org/abs/1710.10903) and the official repository for the GAT is available in https://github.com/PetarV-/GAT
 - In this project, I modify the code based on the Pytorch implementation presented by Diego999 (https://github.com/Diego999/pyGAT).
 Visualizations are added in this project to demonstrate the meaningful representations such as feature maps, attention maps and t-SNE visualization of the model.